ReliableBottle Jack Manufacturers and Suppliers in China

 Besides, you can retract it for secure storage.

-Release valve; it regulates the lowering and raising of the jack.
+The release valve; regulates the lowering and raising of the jack.

 Open the lid whenever you need to lower the jack, whereas closing it prepares it for raising.